rocketseat-creators-program/criar-componente-react-automaticamente-plopjs-templates-07-03-22/README.md

 ## Testing PWA

 - Turn on/off the wifi and refresh the website page.
 You should be able to keep navigating on the pages you have already accessed.
-- On the right side of the URL input on the browser or in the setting menu, you can find a link to install BrandAlley.
+- On the right side of the URL input on the browser or in the setting menu, you can find a link to install the app.
 Do it and open the PWA on your computer.

 **IMPORTANT:** Always test the PWA after any change in the code the be sure everything still working fine.